himanshupa369/Epam-Cpp-developer-Training/Multithreading/Solid Principle/readme.md

 * ✅ Use **abstract classes** or **interfaces**, and inject them as dependencies (via constructor or setter).
 * 🛠️ Enables **flexible architecture** (e.g., switch from file-based logging to database logging without changing business logic).

+#🏠 Analogy:
+A TV remote doesn't care whether you're using a Sony or LG TV, as long as both follow the "IR protocol."
 ---